kumarakom/horiseon-refactor/README.md

 The initial source was a file repostiory containg the a folder with html page, css and images folders.
 * Created a new git repository [steps](GITHUB_SETUP.md)
 * To clone this repository
   * Make sure you have right access to pull in the reposotiory either by applying 'ssh' keys or by providing a username and password'
+  * Make sure your path is proper
- * Copy the git commands from the source folder of the git repository are you cloning from
+  * Copy the git command to where you want to clone the repository
    ```
     git clone git@github.com:kumarakom/horiseon-refactor.git
    ```
+  * You will see a `horiseon-refactor` folder

 ## Usage